soundasleep/openclerk/UPGRADE.md

 1. Update `config.php` and set `jobs_enabled` to false

-1. Execute `svn update` to update to the latest version
+1. Execute `git pull` to update to the latest version

 1. Run `composer update` to update any composer dependencies

 1. Run `npm update` to update any NPM dependencies

-1. Execute `grunt build` to rebuild static assets
+1. Execute `grunt deploy` to rebuild static assets

-1. Execute the new database commands in `inc\database.sql` on the database server
+1. Execute `php -f core/install.php`, or visit the Admin page _Install latest migrations_, to upgrade the database

 1. Re-enable `jobs_enabled` to true